Do Pergolas Require Planning Permission?

 - Ensuring the pergola does not exceed 2.5-4m

-- Ensuring the structure does not extend a lot from your house
+- Ensuring the structure does not extend much from your house

 - Using open roof styles